rx-angular/rx-angular/libs/template/docs/render-strategies.md

 ### Noop

 The no-operation strategy does nothing.
+It can be a useful tool for performance improvements as well as debugging.

 | Name   | Zone Agnostic | Render Method | Coalescing | Scheduling |
 | ------ | ------------- | ------------- | ---------- | ---------- |